MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-SQA-Result/README.md

 ## Task

-Create a program that will ask for the percentage achieved, and display the grade depending on the percentage.
+Using nested if statements, create a program that will ask for the percentage achieved, and display the grade depending on the percentage.

 A flowchart of the design is provided below.